Death by sawing: The Kitos War

+Valens

 In 365 AD, Procopius declared himself emperor, and moved against Valens.
 He was defeated in battle, and due to the treachery of his two generals Agilonius and Gomoarius (they had been promised they would be "shown favour" by Valens), he was captured.
 In 366, he was fastened to two trees bent down with force; when the trees were released, Procopius was ripped apart in the manner of the legendary execution of the bandit Sinis.
 The "favour" Valens showed to Agilonius and Gomoarius was to have them both sawn asunder.